jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Seeking service
-Looking to the Church helps.
+<b>Looking to the Church helps</b>.
 Transitions in <b>life are a series of starts, continuations, and some ends<b>.

-Serving God is love, <b>love never ends</b>.
+<b>Serving God is love, love never ends</b>.

 Sometimes our balance changes.
 The percentages of showing God's love change(+-), the key is <b>finding good balances</b>.
-Trying in all phases to find
+Trying to find God through faith in all phases of Church and Adult life.

 - Seminary and High School (bolster your day)
 - A truck driver 1 year (preparing to serve) 🥲